-PIRMP Amendment Notification Form
+PIRMP Amer PIRMP Amendment Notification Form

-Following a review of the Pollution Incident Response Management Plan that was conducted on:
+Following a revie Following a review of the Pollution Incident Response Management Plan that was conducted on:

-wing amendments to the plan have been made.
-I into the PIRMP document which is held by you.
+(Date): the following amendments to the plan have been made.

+Accordingly, these changes are to be incorporated into the PIRMP document which is held by you.

 DISTRIBUTION DATE SENT / ISSUED:

-Task Oraca

-Tech One cSite copy ору
+Tech One co ору

+Site copy

-nager (NSC) copy
+Waste Mar nager (NSC) copy

 Page Number PIRMP Section Description of Change

-Management A Dated: uthorisation:
+Management A uthorisation:

+Dated:

-I acknowledge receipt of the amendments to this PIRMP and have incorporated these into the document for which I am responsible.
+eceipt of the amendmer nich I am responsible. nts to this PIRMP and have incorporated these into the

 Signed: Dated:

 Name: